-Attrit butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Supporting processes (on which the feature and/or its supporting habitat relies) Conservation measures Maintain the management measures (either within and/or outside the site boundary as appropriate) which are necessary to maintain the structure, functions and supporting processes associated with the feature and/or its supporting habitats.
+Attril butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Supporting processes (on which the feature and/or its supporting habitat relies) Conservation measures Maintain the management measures (either within and/or outside the site boundary as appropriate) which are necessary to maintain the structure, functions and supporting processes associated with the feature and/or its supporting habitats.
 Active and ongoing conservation management is needed to protect, maintain or restore this feature at this site.
 Further details about the necessary conservation measures for this site can be provided by contacting Natural England.
 This information will typically be found within, where applicable, supporting documents such as Natura 2000 Site Improvement Plan, site management strategies or plans, the Views about Management Statement for the underpinning SSSI and/or management agreements.
 Grazing is of fundamental importance to the management of the New Forest in particular the persistence of commoning where stock, mostly cattle and ponies which are free to roam over extensive areas of the unenclosed habitats of the New Forest.
 New Forest LIFE Partnership, 2001.
 Supporting habitat: extent and distribution Extent of supporting habitat Maintain the total extent of the habitat which support the feature at: c8,000ha of decaying-wood rich woodland In order to contribute towards the objective of achieving an overall favourable conservation status of the feature at a UK level, it is important to maintain or if appropriate restore the extent of supporting habitats and their range within this SAC.
 The information available on the extent and distribution of supporting habitat used by the feature may be approximate depending on the nature, age and accuracy of data collection, and may be subject to periodic review in light of improvements in data.

-Supporting Distribution of Maintain the distribution and A contraction in the range, or geographic spread, of the feature habitat: supporting continuity of the feature and its (and its component vegetation) across the site will reduce its extent and habitat supporting habitat, including overall area, the local diversity and variations in its structure distribution where applicable its component and composition, and may undermine its resilience to adapt to vegetation types and associated future environmental changes.
-Contraction may also reduce transitional vegetation types, and break up the continuity of a habitat within a site and how across the site well the species feature is able to occupy and use habitat within the site.
+Supporting habitat: extent and distribution Distribution of supporting habitat Maintain the distribution and continuity of the feature and its supporting habitat, including where applicable its component vegetation types and associated transitional vegetation types, across the site A contraction in the range, or geographic spread, of the feature (and its component vegetation) across the site will reduce its overall area, the local diversity and variations in its structure and composition, and may undermine its resilience to adapt to future environmental changes.
+Contraction may also reduce and break up the continuity of a habitat within a site and how well the species feature is able to occupy and use habitat within the site.
 Such fragmentation may have a greater amount of open edge habitat which will differ in the amount of light, temperature, wind, and even noise that it receives compared to